Salsa Big Band

 Salsa Big Band is the fourth studio album by Rubén Blades and Roberto Delgado & Orquesta, released on 29 April 2017 by Rubén Blades Productions.
-After of the release of Son de Panamá in 2015, also recorded with Delgado & Orquesta, Blades decided to record another album with them, on which included eleven songs.
+After the release of Son de Panamá in 2015, also recorded with Delgado & Orquesta, Blades decided to record another album with them, on which included eleven songs.
 He had previously recorded nine on the songs, and two were covers of songs written by Luis Demetrio and Rene Touzet.
 Delgado was the producer for the álbum.
-Blades' principal inspiration for the album was his the admiration for the work of Puerto Ricans performers such as Tito puente, Tito Rodríguez and Willie Rosario, and the big band sounds of the 1950's.
+Blades' principal inspiration for the album was his admiration for the work of Puerto Ricans performers such as Tito Puente, Tito Rodríguez and Willie Rosario, and the big band sounds of the 1950s.

 Salsa Big Band received favorable reviews from music critics, with critics praising Blades' vision and willingness "to try new sounds"; one said that Blades was "still at the top of the salsa world".
 At the 18th Annual Latin Grammy Awards, the album won for Album of the Year and Best Salsa Album; and at the 60th Annual Grammy Awards the record won for Best Tropical Latin Album.